Gisson/SS1617/README.md

     ```bash
     pip install ply
     ```
     Make sure it's installed for the correct python version.
+To do run the command `pip show ply` and check the Location field.

 ## Data structures